 The telephone was a great modern-day device for communication.
 Little did many people know how it would turn mobile, enabling people to be reached at a moment’s notice–at the gym, at home, or even on the toilet.
 But with the advent of the internet, soon people were communicating in many more ways that didn’t involve picking up the cell phone or using the landline telephone.

 Skype calls, Messenger, email, and even social media has taken the place of that honest one-on-one telephone conversation.
 New employees are even being hired today, without even stepping foot in an office, or being given a hand-shake.
 Modern technology has replaced that personal touch.

 While that personal element may be missing in internet communication, there are certainly many more ways to communicate with people–individually–or as part of a group.

-Here are 12 ways you can build up rapport with strangers, potential customers, or even friends, without even needing to talk to them at the beginning.
+Here are 12 ways you can build up a rapport with strangers, potential customers, or even friends, without even needing to talk to them at the beginning.
 Each tip is going to be business-focused.
-The ultimate goal is to sell your product, and make a profit.
+The ultimate goal is to sell your product and make a profit.

 Spend time regularly implementing these ideas to your own social media pages.
 Often people try only one method, then neglect the value of others.